hemrajbhakar/web-template-forensics/README.md

 # Forensic Template Comparison Tool

 ## Overview
-This tool performs forensic comparison of two zipped web project folders, analyzing HTML, CSS, and JSX/TSX files for structural and content similarity.
+This tool performs forensic comparison of two zipped web project folders, analyzing HTML, CSS, JSX/TSX, and Tailwind usage for structural and content similarity.
 It is designed for plagiarism detection, code review, and template analysis.

 ## Features
 - **Upload two zip files** (original and modified project folders)